LovetheFrogs/uInterface/README.md

 ### How to use uInterface library

 To get a look on how to use these libraries, go to the PyPI/crates.io page for the libraries ([Mentions & bibliograpy](#mentions--bibliography)) and read the full documentation, which contains the functions implemented by this libraries.
+To check Python documentation, head over to gui/docs.md

 ## Contributing